 Agriculture in its various forms has traditionally been the predominant land use in the rural areas of the Sunshine Coast and the region has been a major contributor of high value products in Queensland.
-For the year 2005-06, the value of agriculture from the Sunshine Coast was \$198.3million2, the highest of any region in south east Queensland and representing 2.3% of Queensland's agricultural output - the highest proportion of any single region in SEQ.
+Whilst rationalisation has reduced the number of participants in agriculture industries, the total value of production has increased.
+For the year 2010-112, the value of agriculture from the Sunshine Coast was \$199.6 million.
+This represents an increase of \$1.3 million per annum on the 2005-06 value of products and accounts for 2.1% of Queensland's agricultural output.